 Travelling with kids is exciting!
-But did you know that some common medicines could get you into trouble in other countries?
+But did you know that some common medicines banned overseas could get you into trouble?

 Over-the-counter medications including cold and flu tablets, children’s pain relief and the contraceptive pill could get you fined or even jailed.

 Insurance comparison website comparethemarket.com.au crunched the drug laws for some of the most popular holiday destinations for Australian families.
-Here’s what you need to know before you take off with the kids!
+Here are some popular medicines banned overseas, so you know what you need to do before you take off with the kids!

 The common medicines that could get you into trouble

-Travel insurance expert Abigail Koch recommends parent get a letter from their doctor for any drugs they need to take on the trip, even those which are available over-the-counter here in Australia.
+Travel insurance expert Abigail Koch recommends parents get a letter from their doctor for any drugs they need to take on the trip, even those which are available over-the-counter here in Australia.

 “Even medications that are legal in Australia can attract heavy fines overseas or, in extreme cases, jail sentences in prison environments that might be much harsher than at home.”
 Abigail Koch.